frankliu197/Git-tutorial/GIT.md

 We have reviewed that the HEAD variable represents the state of code that you are currently working on, however, the HEAD variable does not have to be a branch.
 You also checkout a commit using <code>git checkout <commit></code>.
 This is called the detached HEAD state.
 This can be used to check or edit code in a certain commit. (see how to reference a commit in the next section)
 <img src="detached HEAD graph.png">
-In a detached state, you can commit, and it will look like such.
+In the detached state, you can commit, and it will look like such.
 But once you leave the detached HEAD state, you will need to create a branch or the commits are lost.
 <img src="detached HEAD after commit graph.png">

 ## How to effectively use branches